 When someone passes away, their property and debts must be handled through probate.
 In Eagle, ID probate is governed by the Idaho Uniform Probate Code as set forth in Title 15.
 It is a legal process with many technical rules and regulations.
 The court oversees the process to make sure assets are transferred correctly and creditors are paid.
 Some estates require a formal court process, while others qualify for a simplified procedure.
 Here is an overview of probate in Eagle:

 • Closing the Estate: An estate is closed once the court accepts a final report and discharges the representative.
 At that point, the authority of the representative ends.
-All claims must be resolved and all assets must be transferred before probate is officially over in Idaho.
+All claims must be resolved, and all assets must be transferred before probate is officially over in Idaho.
+This final step brings peace to family members and allows them to move forward.
+Our team helps ensure all requirements are met so the estate can be closed without delay.

 Note: Idaho law has simplified probate procedures for small estates without a serious conflict.
 If an estate in Eagle has less than $100,000 in personal property, it may qualify for an informal probate process using a small estate affidavit to transfer assets.